Federal Direct Stafford Loans

 No Credit Check for Stafford Loan

 Because the Stafford Loan is guaranteed by the federal government to the bank, there is no credit check required for students.
-However, the student cannot be in default on a prior student loan.
+However, the student must not have defaulted on a prior student loan.

-Both loan types have a grace period which means the student does not have to begin making payments until six months after graduating or dropping below half-time attendance.
+Both loan types have a grace period.
+This means the student does not have to begin making payments until six months after graduating or dropping below half-time attendance.

-The Stafford Loan is repaid over a ten-year period following the end of the grace period.
+The Stafford Loan is repaid over a 10 year period following the end of the grace period.
 There are many types of payments available to students.
-In order to request a specific repayment option, please contact your lender.
+In order to request a specific repayment option plan, please contact your lender.

-- Standard repayment (the same payment every month for up to ten years)
+- Standard repayment (the same payment amount every month for up to ten years)

-- Graduated repayment (the payment starts small and gradually increases over the ten-year time frame)
+- Graduated repayment (the payment amount starts small and gradually increases over the 10 year time frame)

 - Income-sensitive repayment (the payment is dependent upon your income and is adjusted each year for up to ten years)